artmetla/DejaView/docs/contributing/ui-plugins.md

   const name = prompt('What is your name');
   if (name) {
     const uri = 'dev.MyPlugin#MyName' + uuidv4();
-    // This makes the tab available to perfetto ctx.registerTab({
+    // This makes the tab available to dejaview ctx.registerTab({
       isEphemeral: true,
       uri,